How to Set a Stress-Free House Cleaning Schedule You Can Live With

 Quick version (helpful when company is coming over or you only have 5 minutes):

 - Change hand towels

-- Spray down and clean counters and sink with Branch Basics Bathroom solution, hydrogen peroxide, or the vinegar/peroxide disinfectant combo mentioned previously
+- Spray down and clean counters and sink with Branch Basics Bathroom solution

 - Clean mirrors with Branch Basics Streak-free or vodka in a spray bottle